MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/winrm-cannot-process-request.md

 ---
 title: WinRM client cannot process the request when connect to Exchange Online
-description: Resolves an issue in which you receive a "WinRM client cannot process the request because the server name cannot be resolved" error when you try to connect Exchange Online through remote Windows PowerShell.
+description: The "WinRM client cannot process the request because the server name cannot be resolved" error occurs when you connect Exchange Online through remote Windows PowerShell.
 author: simonxjx
 audience: ITPro
 ms.service: exchange-online